Kirjava "Puolue" – Elonkehän Puolesta: History

-The only MP the party had was Virtanen in 1995–1999.
+The only MP the party had was Virtanen, who served between 1995 and 1999.
 In 2003, the party was removed from the party register after failing to gain MPs in two consecutive elections.

 The party advocated degrowth and rejection of Finnish membership in any global economic organizations; thus, EU, WTO, GATT, IMF and World Bank.
 It also opposed new construction, wanted to reduce energy consumption and limit population growth.
 Instead, it proposed that organic farming should be the main livelihood.